Things to Do in Nashville, TN

 What to do with 2 days in Nashville?

 Day one should cover music attractions (Grand Ole Opry or Ryman Auditorium, Country Music Hall of Fame, RCA Studio B tour) plus downtown exploration including Broadway and the Farmers Market.
-Day two allows for Nashville Romantic Place discovery (12South shopping and East Nashville dining), outdoor attractions (Centennial Park, Nashville Zoo), and evening entertainment at local venues like The Listening Room Cafe rather than tourist-heavy Broadway bars.
+Day two allows for neighborhood discovery (12South shopping and East Nashville dining), outdoor attractions (Centennial Park, Nashville Zoo), and evening entertainment at local venues like The Listening Room Cafe rather than tourist-heavy Broadway bars.
+Plan your stay with our Ultimate Nashville 3 Day Itinerary Top Attractions Tips.

 How close is Underwood Manor to downtown Nashville attractions?